‘Halo’ is about Depeche Mode and their 1990 album ‘Violator’ – a landmark record and is beloved by fans.

 This period in the band’s history also found them working with now long-time collaborator Anton Corbijn to create iconic artwork, photography and videos for the album and its associated singles.
 The band were even at the centre of a riot in Los Angeles when tens of thousands of fans arrived for an album-signing session.

 ‘Halo’ goes behind the scenes of Depeche Mode’s ‘Violator’ era – a biography and oral history from those who were there in the studio, working behind the cameras, producing sleeves, appearing in the videos, support acts, tour managers, publicists and, of course, the fans.

-It will be available from Amazon and other online stores, in both print and e-book formats.
+It will be available from Amazon and other online stores, in both print and digital formats.